-The Equinox compact crossover has been a big hit for Chevrolet, with nearly two million sold since its debut in 2004 as a 2005 model.
-The all-new 2018 Chevrolet Equinox represents a third generation after a long life for the second (2010-2017).
+The Equinox compact crossover has been a big hit for Chevrolet, but the latest model is hitting new high marks for fuel economy.
+With nearly two million sold since its debut in 2004 as a 2005 model, the all-new 2018 Chevrolet Equinox represents a third generation after a long life for the second (2010-2017).
 It’s one of five Chevrolet crossovers/SUVs.

 If you like the look of the Chevrolet Malibu, Cruze, and Volt, you’ll appreciate the Equinox’s new design.
 It’s sharply drawn, but thankfully, not overdone.
 The latest chiseled brand face is there, as is a multi-faceted hood and a high, straight shoulder that mimics the look of big brother Suburban and Tahoe.
 Though all-new, the vehicle still evokes the general feeling and proportions of the old model, which is a good idea, considering its success.

 Inside, you can see the influence of the siblings as well.
 There’s lots of movement along the dash and doors, with black control panels and silver accents, and chrome sparkles on the vents and handles.
 The center of the instrument panel provides useful information straight ahead.
 The speedometer, common today, goes up to an unattainable 160 mph.

 The fat, leather-wrapped steering wheel is GM standard, but that’s a good thing.
 It flaunts lots of handy buttons for controlling audio and other features, so you can keep your eyes on the road.

 There are two USB ports in the front of the center console for using and charging devices.
 You can plug in your phone and see it projected on the 7 or 8-inch center screen, thanks to Apple CarPlay and Android Auto.